-On January 7, 2021, the Company, Ocean Merger Sub, Inc., a Delaware corporation and wholly-owned subsidiary of the Company (Merger Sub), Oncoceutics and Fortis Advisors, LLC solely in its capacity as representative of the securityholders of Oncoceutics (the Securityholders' Representative), entered into an Agreement and Plan of Merger (the Merger Agreement).
+On January 7, 2021, the Company, Ocean Merger Sub, Inc., a Delaware corporation and wholly-owned subsidiary of the Company (Merger Sub), Oncoceutics and Fortis Advisors, LLC solely in its capacity as representative of the securityholders of

+Oncoceutics (the Securityholders' Representative), entered into an Agreement and Plan of Merger (the Merger Agreement).
 Concurrently with the execution of the Merger Agreement, Merger Sub merged with and into Oncoceutics (the Merger) whereupon the separate corporate existence of Merger Sub ceased, with Oncoceutics continuing as the surviving corporation of the Merger as a wholly-owned subsidiary of the Company.

 As consideration for the Merger, the Company (a) paid an upfront cash payment of approximately \$25.0 million, subject to certain customary adjustments, (b) issued an aggregate of 8,723,769 shares of the Company's common stock, (c) issued a promissory note to the Securityholders' Representative in the principal amount of \$14.0 million (the Seller Note), to be paid in cash, subject to the terms and conditions of the Merger Agreement and the Seller Note, upon the one year anniversary of the closing of the Merger, and (d) agreed to make contingent payments up to an aggregate of \$360.0 million based on the achievement of certain development, regulatory and commercialization events as set forth in the Merger Agreement, as well as additional tiered royalty payments based upon future net sales of ONC 201 and ONC 206 products, subject to certain reductions as set forth in the Merger Agreement, and a contingent payment in the event the Company receives any proceeds from the sale of a rare pediatric disease priority review voucher based on Oncoceutics' products.
 The closing payment may be adjusted after the closing, pursuant to procedures set forth in the Merger Agreement, in connection with the finalization of the cash, transaction expenses, debt and working capital amounts at closing.
-As of September 30, 2021, the Company has recorded an estimated liability of \$0.2 million related to closing payment adjustments.
-Additionally, as of September 30, 2021, the Company has recorded an estimated receivable of \$0.6 million related to the repayment of certain severance amounts due from the Oncoceutics' shareholders.
+The promissory note totaling \$14.0 million was paid to the Oncoceutics' shareholders in January 2022.
+A \$20.0 million milestone payment was paid and expensed to research and development expenses in the fourth quarter of 2021 related to the achievement of the 20% ORR, evaluated by BICR, of ONC201 in H3 K27M-mutant glioma patients.